dotnet/designs/accepted/2021/statics-in-interfaces/README.md

     public interface ILogarithmicFunctions<TSelf>
         where TSelf : ILogarithmicFunctions<TSelf>, INumberBase<TSelf>
     {
+        // Several of these are reserved by the current C standard
+        // for future implementation on `complex`

         static abstract TSelf Log(TSelf x);

         static abstract TSelf Log(TSelf x, TSelf newBase);      // ?
 DIM - Needs special floating-point handling for NaN, One, and Zero